-LAA aims to create an environment where everyone involved feels safe and secure to enable them to achieve their potential in track & field with those coaches, officials and others who support their athletes.
+LAA aims to create an environment where everyone involved feels safe and secure to enable them to achieve their potential in track & field.

 Welfare covers a range of issues such as safeguarding and protecting children, anti-bullying, equity, poor practice in coaching as well as disciplinary and grievance matters.

 L.A.A welfare encompasses policies and procedures which set out minimum standards of expectations such as:

 - procedures for dealing with child protection concerns